TomasFleitas/rtc/README.md

 - isSecure: (optional) A boolean flag indicating whether the connection should be secured with a secure code.
 When `true`, the secure code will be generated and returned.

-- `isLog`: (optional) A boolean flag indicating whether to log the connection process for debugging purposes.
+- isLog: (optional) A boolean flag indicating whether to log the connection process for debugging purposes.

 const secureCode = await webRTC.startConnection(peer2Id, {